 - Warded Locks: Master #10D, Master #22, Master 510

-eBay: for building real variety there is no better source than eBay.
+for building real variety there is no better source than eBay.
 I usually search the terms “padlock lot”, “padlocks”, “padlock”, “lock lot” and “padlock no key”.
 These searches usually yield a large number of results for people selling 4 – 20 padlocks, with or without keys.
 Some the results are amazing.
 Be careful with some of these lots, though – it’s easy to get a bunch of locks that you won’t be able to do much with.
 Lever locks, for instance, require special picking techniques that are beyond the scope of most lock pickers, and especially most lock pickers in North America.

 eBay is a fantastic source for used (“gently” to “heavily”) locks of all stripe.
-It’s a great place to get locks that aren’t in common manufacture, like wafer-tumbler padlocks (search “Yale padlock”, “Elgin padlock”, “Eagle padlock”, “Chicago Padlock” and “Corbin padlock”)(again, though, you still have to know how to identify these locks).
-It’s a great place to find huge varieties of cheap, Chinese locks (“brass padlock”, “cast iron padlock”, “TriCircle padlock”, “diamond padlock”).
+It’s a great place to get locks that aren’t in common manufacture, like wafer-tumbler padlocks (search “Yale padlock”, “Elgin padlock”, “Eagle padlock”, “Chicago Padlock” and “Corbin padlock”)(again, though, you still have to know how to identify these locks). eBay is a great place to find huge varieties of cheap, Chinese locks (“brass padlock”, “cast iron padlock”, “TriCircle padlock”, “diamond padlock”).
 It’s an awesome place to find all sorts of stuff.
 As you get into you’ll learn what search terms work really well and which ones don’t.

-Friends, family, co-workers… Now we get into the real one-offs: individual humans.
+Now we get into the real one-offs: individual humans.
 All you have to do is ask.
 “Hey, do you have any old locks lying around?
 If someone has a padlock to which they’ve lost the key, the odds are heavily weighted in favor of you getting that lock for free.
 While I would prefer to have the key I certainly won’t turn down a lock because it doesn’t have it.

 This one is in a category all its own because it is so awesome International travel is an incredibly opportunity to purchase some really cool, really uncommon locks to your lock library.
 You can frequently find locks that aren’t widely available wherever you live.
 When you travel, take a few minutes to pop into a hardware store or – again – even a convenience store and ask if they have padlocks for sale.
 If it’s obvious you’re a tourist, simply explain that you would like to lock your suitcase up (if you’re buying one lock), or that you are a collector (if you’re buying a dozen).